The Office of Housing and Community Development (OHCD) and The Office of Community and Homeless Services (OCHS)

 An Overview of What We Do...

-The Office of Housing and Community Development (OHCD) and the Office of Community and Homeless Services (OCHS) operate within the Human Services Department of Snohomish County.
+The Office of Housing and Community Development (OHCD) and the Office of Community and Homeless Services (OCHS) operate within the Housing and Community Services Division (HCS) of the Snohomish County Human Services Department.
 We contract with a wide range of agencies that provide direct services to Snohomish County citizens in need of housing-related services.
 We are primarily responsible for administering, monitoring and supporting the following federal, state and local fund sources which total approximately $25 million annually:

 Community Development Block Grant (CDBG)